-2. Before the interview familiarize yourself with the company through its website, google and social media channels.
+2. Before the interview familiarize yourself with the company through its website, Google and social media channels.
 Take the time to research on any awards they might have achieved.
 The more background knowledge you have the better.
 This is also a good time to check out the company culture, this should act as a beacon on your choice of attire.
 Is the company very corporate? or is it business casual?.
-I once went for an interview at what i thought would be a formal corporate environment (i did not check the social channels) when i arrived the entire office of wiz kid millenials were dressed in jeans and hoodies.
-I looked like the school principle coming in to do a classroom inspection.
+I once went for an interview at what i thought would be a formal corporate environment (i did not check the social channels) when i arrived the entire office of wiz kid millennials were dressed in jeans and hoodies.
+I looked like the school principal coming in to do a classroom inspection.
 So take the time to get the feel of the company culture before you arrive.

 4. Eye contact and a firm handshake when you meet with HR is important.
 Your eyes and your smile are the first things people notice when meeting someone new, ensure you have had sufficient sleep the night before and you have bright white teeth.
 Body language when being interviewed is equally important, try to avoid fidgeting, swaying or moving and just relax and remember the employer needs you as much as you need them.

-5. Answer questions confidently and try to provide real life examples to avoid the mundane stock standard questions.
+5. Answer questions confidently and try to provide real-life examples to avoid the mundane stock standard questions.
 Try to steer the conversation by proudly stating your capabilities and give the hiring person the confidence in your abilities.
 If you get stuck on a question don't be afraid to ask for an example or simply respond the best way you know how.
-Have two pre prepared questions to ask HR - this will show them you have taken an interest in the company even if you already found the answers, always ask a question.
+Have two prepared questions to ask HR - this will show them you have taken an interest in the company even if you already found the answers, always ask a question.
 When the interview is coming to a close allow the hiring person to see you out of the room and end on a high note by thanking them for seeing you today.
-With a bit of background research on a company, and personal preperation you should be ready to tackle any job interview with confidence and ease and get the call back or even the job of your dreams.
+With a bit of background research on a company, and personal preparation you should be ready to tackle any job interview with confidence and ease and get the call back or even the job of your dreams.